 Having a well-trained workforce is an essential part of any construction project.
-Here at Blackstone Valley Tech our course offerings have been carefully developed to challenge all students to maximize their academic and vocational experiences.
-The fusion of academic and career technical learning give our students a competitive advantage when they enter the workforce.
+Here at Blackstone Valley Tech our course offerings have been carefully developed to challenge students to maximize their academic and vocational experiences.
+The fusion of academic and career technical learning gives our students a competitive advantage when they enter the workforce.

 Thomas Belland, Vocational Director at BVT shared this concerning statistic, “With an aging workforce in Massachusetts we had over 60,000 Licensed Construction Supervisors in 2010, and in 2019 we have just over 40,000.
 Blackstone Valley Tech and other vocational schools recognize this fact and we're responding with new programming."

 “Having the chance to learn first-hand from some of the leading construction laborers in the Commonwealth is a great opportunity,” said Justin Braza of Milford.
 “I was able to gain real work experience which I enjoyed, apprenticeship hours, and CPR renewal & recertification all while still here in high school, which will help me in the long-run.”

 Annabelle O’Reilly felt that the training was wonderful for her.
 She explained, “I was not given less opportunity or less labor work due to my gender; Mr. Lemon saw I was a carpentry student interested in gaining as much information and skill as possible.
 This allowed me to get a better sense of my interests in Construction.
 This equality is a core component of BVT, where nontraditional students are not out of the ordinary.
 I am grateful to see that the treatment on the basis of gender is not present in my school, nor in the industry.
 With more women being involved in nontraditional vocations, the unequal treatment among the sexes is disappearing.”